J-Lentz/iwgtk/README.md

 ## About
 iwgtk is a lightweight, graphical wifi management utility for Linux.
-It is used to control iwd, with supported functionality similar to that of iwctl.
-It is particularly useful in a system where iwd is being used as a standalone network management daemon (i.e., without NetworkManager).
+It controls iwd, with supported functionality similar to that of iwctl.
+It is particularly useful in a system where iwd is used as a standalone network management daemon (i.e., without NetworkManager).

 ![Screenshot](screenshot/station.png)